bi3mer/ippl/problem_set_2/README.txt

 ;; Colan Biemer, Avijit Ghosh
 ;; biemer.c@husky.neu.edu, avijit@ccs.neu.edu

-We went with:

-(define-union-language ST (s.
-LamBool) (t.
-Lam))
+(define-union-language ST LamBool Lam)

-Because we want source to target which will not add redundant information for the translation we are seeking for the problem definition.
+We use this option since we need to be able to take in a LamBool expression which the other version given cannot express.
+Without this version we wouldn't be able to write a translate function with our current knowledge of how Racket works.